What is Licensing?

 How much does it cost to sell photos through 500px and your distribution partners?

-Zero!
 Nothing!
-Zip!
-It's totally free to contribute your photos to the 500px Marketplace, and you earn 60% of net sales on images you've submitted exclusively for licensing.
-All 500px membership levels can contribute; Free, Awesome and Pro
+It's totally free to contribute your photos to 500px Licensing, and you earn 60% of net sales on images you've submitted exclusively for licensing.
+Users with Awesome- or Pro-level memberships will earn 100% of net sales on images they’ve submitted exclusively for licensing.
+All 500px membership levels can contribute; Free, Awesome and Pro.

 How will I get paid?